 You can use our extensive search facilities to find plays that meet a range of criteria.
 You can enter a play title or playwright's name in the home page search box.
 You can also click 'Find a play' on the homepage which will take you to the script search screen.
 Here, you can browse by play title or author, search by keywords, categories, suppliers, target audience, length, and cast age, size and gender.
-The playwrights A-Z tab on the top left of the homepage allows you to browse alphabetically by playwright and the plays A-Z tab above it enables you to browse by title.
+The playwrights A-Z tab on the top right of the homepage allows you to browse alphabetically by playwright and the plays A-Z tab above it enables you to browse by title.

 Why are some plays available in digital format while others are available only as print-published books?

 Scripts on the website come from several different suppliers, such as the Australian Script Centre, Currency Press, Playlab Press and Full Dress Publishing.
 Many titles are only published in book form at present but this is changing and the number of titles available in digital formats is steadily increasing.
 Scripts in the Australian Script Centre's catalogue are all available as digital downloads.